oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

     ![This is the Review screen for the Oracle E-Business Suite: Tenancy Admin Stack for Landing Zones.](images/tenancy-stack-review.png)

+    Note that if you receive the following error while creating this stack, you must click on the "Stack Details" link at the top of the page.
+From there, click **Apply** and in the window that appears, click **Apply** again to rerun the stack.

+    ```
+    dial tcp: lookup <xxxxxxxxxxxxx>-management.kms.<region>>.oraclecloud.com on XXX.XXX.XXX.XXX:XX: no such host
+    ```

 ## Task 3: Create the Network

 This task guides you through the process of running the network stack, which will allow you to define a VCN, subnets to support EBS Cloud Manager deployment, as well as the subnets for the first environment category.
 Additionally, you will configure security rules, and deploy gateways required to support a secured EBS workload deployment.